datascienceucsc/website/README.md

 Make changes/add markdown files to `posts`.
 If a post is a blog post, set `blog: true`, else if its an information/general page, set `blog:false` and add it to the `navBar` array in [`config.tsx`](./config.tsx)

-Test to see if changes look right locally with `yarn dev`.
+Test to see if changes look right locally, test with `yarn dev`.

 Run `yarn export` to make sure everything compiles properly.